masukomi/days_progress/README.md

 ~/.config/days_progress/days_progress_config.scm
 ```

 Mine looks like this.
-If it looks a little weird to you that's becasue this is actually a tiny program in Chicken Scheme.
+If it looks a little weird to you that's becasue this is actually a tiny bit of Chicken Scheme.

 To get started I recommend editing the [days_progress_config.scm](days_progress_config.scm) file in this repository, and then moving it to the location above.
+Note that hours like `start-hour-local` are in 24hr time and expect integers.

 ```scheme
 (define my-utc-offset -4)